cunnie/docs/mac-mini-CF.md

 ```
 <a name="ssl"><sup>2</sup></a> For those curious about installing with a *genuine* SSL cert, install this [Certificate PEM](https://gist.github.com/cunnie/ba0bc254cd6ce87cb5d3), this [Private Key PEM](https://gist.github.com/cunnie/6bba891dfd48d218fd21).
 Only use this certificate and key if your System and App domains are **cf.nono.com** and your HA Proxy IP is **10.9.8.40**.
 Note: be sure to check **Trust Self-Signed Certificates**.
 Really.
 Otherwise the install will fail.

 <a name="cpu_cores"><sup>3</sup></a> CPU core over-subscription is not something we worry about. vSphere 5.5's Virtual CPU limit is [32 Virtual CPUs per core](http://www.vmware.com/pdf/vsphere5/r55/vsphere-55-configuration-maximums.pdf), which means that our 4-core Mac Pro could support as many as 128 Virtual CPUs.
-CloudFoundry's Engineering Team's servers are often over-subscribed by a factor of more than 20:1 (i.e. as many as 240 cores allocated, but only 12 physical cores available).
+Cloud Foundry's Engineering Team's servers are often over-subscribed by a factor of more than 20:1 (i.e. as many as 240 cores allocated, but only 12 physical cores available).

 # World's Smallest IaaS, Part 4: Hello World